Will insulin resistance make you gain weight?

 To avoid weight gain if you are insulin resistant, pay strict attention to what you eat, not just when.

-In addition to eating “good” fats, restricting “fast-acting carbs” and saturated fats, and avoiding trans fats, get 25-35 grams of fiber a day, and eat protein with your carbs to slow their absorption into the bloodstream.
+In addition to eating “good” fats, restricting “fast-acting carbs” and saturated fats, and avoiding trans fats, aim for 25-35 grams of fiber a day, and eat protein with your carbs to slow their absorption into the bloodstream.

 Dr. Edelson is widely recognized as one of the nation’s top weight loss experts, and was listed in NY Magazine’s “Best Doctors of 2014” issue.